Stable formulas in ordered structures: Preliminaries

-It is well-known that stability is preserved under taking Boolean combinations, so Boolean combination of special stable sets are stable.
-As it was noted in Example \ref{example:naive.wrong} from the introduction, not all stable set are Boolean combinations of special stable sets.
+It is well-known that the stability of formulas is preserved under taking Boolean combinations \cite[Lemma 2.1]{anandgeometric}, so Boolean combinations of special stable sets are stable.
+As it was noted in Example \ref{example:naive.wrong} from the introduction, not all stable sets are Boolean combinations of special stable sets.
 We introduce the following notion to remedy this situation.